 CEDERI-MADIMBA - DEMOCRATIC REPUBLIC OF CONGO

-The DR Congo is currently ranked at the very bottom of the UN’s Human Development Index, as the poorest country in the world.
+The DR Congo ranks consistently near the bottom of the UN’s Human Development Index, as one of the poorest countries in the world.
 The hardships in the area of Madimba are many: maternal and child malnutrition, unsanitary conditions, poverty and inadequate housing.

 CEDERI is an acronym of Centre de Développement Rural Intégré or Integrated Rural Development Center.
-Madimba is an area about 100kms south of Kinshasa.
+Madimba is an area about 100km south of Kinshasa.

 Inefficient agriculture and lack of access to markets are some of the root causes of poverty for small farmers, who make up the majority of the population.
 Healthcare is inadequate for the size of the population.
 In many rural areas, roads and bridges are non-existent, or at best highly precarious.
 There is also a lack of technical support for farmers, in the form of seeds, improved plant varieties and pest control, and, finally, a lack of services for unoccupied youth.